tweag/topiary/CONTRIBUTING.md

 1. Make sure you have Docker running.
 2. npm install --save-dev tree-sitter-cli tree-sitter-json
+3. npm install --save-dev tree-sitter-json
+4. Alternatively, clone a Git repo with the grammars and copy it into `node_modules`.
-3. Make sure you have a file at `node_modules/tree-sitter-json/src/grammar.json`.
+5. Make sure you have a file at `node_modules/tree-sitter-json/src/grammar.json`.
 In case of OCaml, you have to copy some directories (you also have to move a `common` directory).
-4. npx tree-sitter build-wasm node_modules/tree-sitter-json
+6. npx tree-sitter build-wasm node_modules/tree-sitter-json
-5. mv tree-sitter-json.wasm website/playground/scripts/
+7. mv tree-sitter-json.wasm website/playground/scripts/